 The Canadian Ammunition Depot, popularly known as the Bedford Magazine, was located on Bedford Basin’s northeast shore.
 It was a modern facility, originally constructed in 1927 and substantially enlarged during the Second World War.

 The Royal Canadian Navy was decommissioning ships and discharging sailors at a furious pace, which could only happen after a ship was unmunitioned.
 The facility was bursting at the seams.

-Everything from small arms ammunition to depth charges, anti-aircraft shells and tons of TNT filled the reinforced magazines, were stacked high on the wharf and piled in the open across the base.
+Everything from small arms ammunition to depth charges, anti-aircraft shells and tons of TNT, filled the reinforced magazines, stacked high on the wharf and piled in the open across the base.
 There were large stockpiles of RDX (Research Department eXplosive), a new, volatile and incredibly destructive explosive stored willy-nilly throughout the facility.
 If these had caught fire, the blast would have dwarfed the 1917 catastrophe.

 As Haligonians sat down to supper on July 18, 1945, a beautiful summer day, explosions started booming from the Bedford Magazine.

 The largest came at 4:00 a.m., on July 19, when a concentration of over 360 depth charges and bombs went up, leaving a huge crater.
 Officials evacuated Dartmouth and Halifax north of Quinpool Road.